Skip to main content

 9. Toothbrush holder

 If you have been using your current toothbrush holder longer than a few months, you likely now have an accumulation of toothpaste on the sides or bottom.
-Soak the toothbrush holder in hot, soapy water until the caked-on toothpaste becomes dislodged.
+To clean, soak the toothbrush holder in hot, soapy water until the caked-on toothpaste becomes dislodged.
 Then use soap and a pipe cleaner to clean the toothbrush holes and the bottom.

 10. Coffee maker

 It’s scary to think about how little the coffee maker gets cleaned, but it’s one item that shouldn’t be neglected.
 Fill your water chamber with equal parts vinegar and water.
 Next, brew the half water-vinegar solution.
 Halfway through the brewing process, turn off your coffee maker and let it sit for an hour.
 After an hour, turn your coffee maker on to brew the rest of the solution.
 Discard your brew of water-vinegar and fill your reservoir with only water.
-Finally, run a brew cycle with plain water.
-You should continue to brew water until you can no longer smell vinegar.
+Finally, run a brew cycle with plain water and continue to brew until you can no longer smell vinegar.